larryhastings/starvote/README.md

 with the following changes:

 * They don't have a `method` parameter; the method is implicit in the function.
-All four only take one positional parameter, `ballots`, which is required.
+All five only take one positional parameter, `ballots`, which is required.
 * `star` doesn't have a `seats` parameter.
 The others do accept a `seats` keyword-only parameter, and it's